NBISweden/workshop-reproducible-research/pages/snakemake/snakemake-10-generalizing-workflows.md

     return samples[wildcards.sample_id]
 ```

-Here the URLs of each sample_id is hardcoded in the `samples` dictionary
+Here the URLs of each sample_id is hard-coded in the `samples` dictionary
 inside the function.
 To generalize this function we can move the definition
 to the config file, placing it for example under an entry that we call
 `sample_urls` like this: